Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Introduction

 Rapid expansion of the contribution of distributed renewable energy sources has accelerated research efforts in controlling the power grid.
 In general, frequency control is implemented at three different levels distinguished from fast to slow timescales \cite{Schavemaker2008,Ilic2000}.
 In a short time scale, the power grid is stabilized by decentralized droop control, which is called \emph{primary control}.
 While successfully balancing the power supply and demand, and synchronizing the power frequency, the primary control induces frequency deviations from the nominal frequency, e.g., 50 or 60 Hz.
 The \emph{secondary frequency control} regulates the frequency back to its nominal frequency in a slower time scale than the primary control.
 On top of the primary and secondary control, the \emph{tertiary control} is concerned with global economic power dispatch over the networks in a large time scale.
 Consequently it depends on the energy prices and markets.

 The secondary frequency control is the focus of this paper.
 An interconnected electric power system can be described as a collection of subsystems, each of which is called a control area.
 The secondary control in a single area is regulated by \emph{Automatic Generation Control} (AGC), which is driven by \emph {Area Control Error} (ACE).
 The ACE of an area is calculated from the local frequency deviations within the area and power transfers between the area and its neighbor areas.
 The AGC controls the power injections to force the ACE to zero, thus restores the nominal frequency.
 Due to the availability of a communication network, other secondary frequency control approaches have recently been developed which minimize the control cost on-line \cite{Dorfler2014}, e.g., the Distributed Average Integral Method (DAI) \cite{Zhao2015}, the Gather-Broadcast (GB) method \cite{Dorfler2016}, economic AGC (EAGC) method \cite{EAGC}, and distributed real time power optimal power control method \cite{Liu2016}.
-These methods suffer from a common drawback, namely that they exhibit overshoot for large gain coefficients and slow convergence for small gain coefficients.
-This is due to the fact that they rely on the integral control which is well-known to give rise to the two phenomena mentioned above.
-Note that the slow convergence speed results in a large frequency deviation which is the main concern of low inertia power systems.
+These methods suffer from a common drawback, namely that they exhibit overshoot for large gain coefficients and slow convergence for small gain coefficients \cite{overshoot_report2,overshoot_report1,Recent_survey_2005}.
+This is due to the fact that they rely on integral control which is well-known to give rise to the two phenomena mentioned above.
+Note that the slow convergence speed results in a large frequency deviation which is the main concern of power systems integrated with a large amount of renewable energy.

-The presence of fluctuations is expected to increase in the near future, due to the presence of generators with low inertia, such as solar and wind energy.
+The presence of fluctuations is expected to increase in the near future, due to weather dependent renewable energy, such as solar and wind energy.
 These renewable power sources often cause serious frequency fluctuations and deviation from the nominal frequency due to the uncertainty of the weather.
 This demonstrates the necessity of good secondary frequency control methods whose transient performance is enhanced with respect to the traditional methods.
 We have recently derived such a method called \emph{Power Imbalance Allocation Method} (PIAC) in \cite{PIAC}, which can eliminate the drawback of the integral control based approach.
 This paper is the extended version of the conference paper \cite{PIAC} with additional stability analysis and the extension of PIAC to multi-area control.